main banner

 Troops providing assistance and guard duties came from the local Finner Camp Barracks and came from the 17th Infantry Battalion, 12th Cyclist Squadron and the 4th Field Artillery Regiment.

-The local Garda, Irish police, gathered names of those who helped out during the rescue attempt and supplied these to the Irish and American military.
+The local Garda Superintendant in Sligo town writing on the 30th December 1943, provided names of those who helped out during the rescue attempt and supplied these to the Irish and American military in relation to expenses being claimed by local individuals.
 These lists include the following:

 Name Address Remarks